PLCOm2012 Lung Cancer Risk Calculator: Identify High-Risk Patients Fast

 3. Clinical Significance: Moving Beyond Standard Criteria

 The evolution of lung cancer screening guidelines reflects a shift toward precision medicine.
 The 2013 USPSTF criteria (ages 55–80, ≥30 pack-years, quit less than 15 years) were groundbreaking but limited.
-The 2021 USPSTF update expanded eligibility (ages 50–80, ≥20 pack-years), yet even these criteria miss a substantial proportion of high-risk patients. []
+The 2021 USPSTF update expanded eligibility to adults aged 50–80 years with at least 20 pack-years who currently smoke or quit within 15 years, yet categorical criteria can still miss some high-risk patients.3

 3.1 Reducing Disparities in Screening Eligibility